For disaster response contracting – fundamentals and follow-through are key

 Know the facts:

-- The Thomas T. Stafford Disaster Relief and Emergency Assistance Act requires FEMA to contract with businesses located in the affected area when feasible and practicable.
+- The Robert T. Stafford Disaster Relief and Emergency Assistance Act requires FEMA to contract with businesses located in the affected area when feasible and practicable.

 - State and local government agencies control a large proportion of disaster response activities, so many of the contracting opportunities will come through these offices.
 At the time of a disaster, they may initially rely upon contracts already in place.